Dru-Mara/EvalNE/README.md

 ### As a command line tool ###

 The library takes as input an *.ini* configuration file.
-This file allows the user to specify the evaluation settings, from the methods and baselines to be evaluated to the edge embedding methods, parameters to tune or scores to report.
+This file allows the user to specify the evaluation settings, from the task to perform to the networks to use, data preprocessing, methods and baselines to evaluate, and types of output to provide.

 An example `conf.ini` file is provided describing the available options for each parameter.
 This file can be either modified to simulate different